 Learning to talk, like learning to walk, doesn't always go smoothly.
-Here's some information about what stammering is and what you can do if you are concerned.
+See our information below about what stammering is and what you can do if you are concerned.

 It is normal for a child to repeat words and phrases, and to hesitate with "um"s and "er"s, when they are sorting out what to say next.
 Around 8% of children - that's one in every 12 children - will experience stammering, particularly between the ages of two and five.

 Stammering, or stuttering, is when your child:

 - stretches sounds in a word ("I want a ssstory.")